binarynonsense/comic-book-reader/README.md

   - 'scroll wheel' scrolls the page up and down.
   - 'left-click' opens the next page if the right side of the view area is clicked and the previous page if the left side is clicked.
   - 'right-click' opens a context menu with some basic navigation options.
-- Tools:
-  - Convert/Resize files from cbr, cbz, pdf or epub to cbz, pdf or epub.
-  - Export the current page to an image file.

 ## Downloads